 Azure Monitor best practices - Planning your monitoring strategy and configuration

 This article is part of the scenario Recommendations for configuring Azure Monitor.
 It describes planning that you should consider before starting your implementation.
-This ensures that the configuration options you choose meet your particular business requirements.
+This planning ensures that the configuration options you choose meet your particular business requirements.

 Understand Azure Monitor costs

 A core goal of your monitoring strategy will be minimizing costs.
 Some data collection and features in Azure Monitor have no cost while other have costs based on their particular configuration, amount of data collected, or frequency that they're run.
-The articles in this scenario will identify any recommendations that include a cost, but you should be familiar with Azure Monitor pricing as you design your implementation for cost optimization.
+The articles in this scenario identify any recommendations that include a cost, but you should be familiar with Azure Monitor pricing as you design your implementation for cost optimization.
 See the following for details and guidance on Azure Monitor pricing:

 Before you design and implement any monitoring solution, you should establish a monitoring strategy so that you understand the goals and requirements of your plan.
-The strategy defines your particular requirements, the configuration that best meets those requirements, and processes to leverage the monitoring environment to maximize your applications' performance and reliability.
+The strategy defines your particular requirements, the configuration that best meets those requirements, and processes to use the monitoring environment to maximize your applications' performance and reliability.
 The configuration options that you choose for Azure Monitor should be consistent with your strategy.

 Gather required information

 Before you determine the details of your implementation, you should gather information required to define those details.
 The following sections described information typically required for a complete implementation of Azure Monitor.

 You won't necessarily configure complete monitoring for all of your cloud resources but instead focus on your critical applications and the components they depend on.
 This not only reduces your monitoring costs but also reduce the complexity of your monitoring environment.
 See Cloud monitoring guide: Collect the right data for guidance on defining the data that you require.